 - A Season 2 episode (released in 1999) of Charmed (1998) is set in a Bad Future 2009.

 - Daredevil (2015): The first season flashes back to 2009 during The Hero and his best friend's first meeting in college.

-- Empire: Made in 2015, flashbacks to the creation of the titular company and the eldest Lyon children's early adulthood (as well as the youngest child's childhood) happened in this decade.
+- Empire: Made in 2015, flashbacks to the creation of the titular company and the elder Lyon children's early adulthood/late teens (as well as the youngest's childhood) happened in this decade.

 - The first season of Fargo is set in 2006, as well as 2007 after the Time Skip.

 - The Flash (1990) travels to a Bad Future set in the very beginning of the decade.
 Cue Zeerust.